The Teaser's Role in Sell-Side M&A

 Balancing Disclosure and Confidentiality

 Adjust detail levels based on identification risk.
-A company in a fragmented market with many similar players can disclose more than a distinctive market leader.
+A company in a fragmented market with many similar players can disclose more specific information than a distinctive market leader with unique characteristics that make identification easy.

 Writing Compelling Highlights